shopware5/devdocs/source/developers-guide/shopware-5-performance-for-devs/index.md

 As the cache generation process can take a few seconds, we highly recommend that you do not rely on the first option, unless your are developing/debugging CSS or JavaScript content.
 When a Shopware 5 theme is configured and you clear the theme cache in the backend, a popup window will give you the possibility to warm up the theme cache.
 You can choose not to do this, but it's highly recommended that you warm up the cache at this point, specially in production environments.
 This process can last a few seconds per shop.

-## PHP version and Opcode cache
+## Doctrine cache

-Shopware's PHP code (and all PHP code) needs to be transformed from the format you see and understand into machine code your computer can actually execute.
-This process is complicated, and you don't need to know how it's done, but it is important to understand that it's executed on every incoming request to your server, meaning it can have a significant performance impact.

-An Opcode cache can be used during this code transformation process, caching the resulting machine code so it's reused across multiple requests.
-Skipping that transformation process will, naturally, result in better performance in all requests after the first one.

-### Opcode cache in PHP 5.5 and later

-One of the main changes in PHP 5.5 was the addition of Zend Optimiser+ opcode cache, now know as OPcache extension.
-This means that the opcode cache is installed and enabled by default (on most systems), speeding up your shop.
-Shopware will automatically clear this cache when needed, in some situations (i.e. when a new plugin is installed).
-Please keep in mind that, in some situations and depending on your system configuration, you might need to manually clear this cache.
-Refer to OPcache extension documentation for more information.

-### Opcode cache in PHP 5.4

-PHP 5.4 does not include a opcode cache out of the box, but you can (and we recommend) that you install APC opcode cache.
-Shopware is able to detect and clear this cache on some situations, when required, but you might need to clear it manually yourself when performing changes to your code.
-More info is available on the project's documentation page.

-### Other advantages to using PHP 5.5 or newer

-The inclusion of OPcache extension in PHP 5.5 was one of the big performance improvements added in that version, but not the only one.
-Other features were added that will make Shopware (and most PHP projects) perform better in the newer version.
-PHP 5.6 also includes performance improvements over PHP 5.5, and it's safe to assume that future releases will continue to provide faster results over previous versions.

-Shopware 5.0 will have PHP 5.4 as minimum requirement, which is, at the time of the release, the oldest supported PHP version.
-However, PHP 5.4 support will be dropped during Shopware 5's lifetime, and the minimum requirement will be raised to PHP 5.5.
-As such, we recommend using, whenever possible, PHP 5.5 or higher, not only for performance reasons, but also to ensure your system will support future releases of Shopware 5.
+Doctrine also has a caching layer that is enabled by default in Shopware 5.
+Your `config.php` file has an optional `model` section where you can, among other settings, change the storage mechanism for this cache.
+By default it detects whether you are using APCu (recommended) or XCache (in that order) and uses them if available.
+You can also explicitly declare a caching mechanism to be used, as long as you make sure it is properly configured in your system.
+Refer to [Doctrine's documentation page on caching](http://doctrine-orm.readthedocs.org/en/latest/reference/caching.html) for more details

 ## Other caches

-Other caching layers exist (Smarty, Doctrine, etc) that help boost Shopware's performance.
+Other caching layers exist that help boost Shopware's performance.
 These caches were not significantly changed during Shopware 5's development, and you can refer to their native documentation for help and details.
+You can provide these caches with configuration

 # Article loading